jdelafon/rnacounter/doc/source/tutorial_rnacounter.rst

   Rather than an option/default to remove multiply mapping reads, this filtering
   - if desired - should be done at the mapping step choosing the right parameters, or the BAM file can be filtered afterwards.
-On the contrary if you want to keep multiple mapping, you can use the `--nh` option.
+On the contrary if you want to keep multiple mapping but correct for it, you can use the `--nh` option.

 * Exons and introns: